 This Siri guide will show you everything you need to know about how it works.
 After using Siri for a few year’s we discovered a collection of hidden Siri features as well as a number of Siri tips and tricks that only come to light when you get past the basics of setting an alarm and making a phone call.

-These hidden Siri features are not locked behind a special code and there is no need to wait for an iOS 11 jailbreak to unlock them.
+These hidden Siri features are not locked behind a special code.
 No, these Siri features are available to everyone on iOS 9 or higher, but most users have no clue that these features exist, or how to use them.

 In this look at 70+ hidden Siri features we’ll dive deep into the personal assistant to show users the lesser known tasks Siri is capable of.
 While Siri users will surely know a few things on this list already, we expect everyone will learn a few tricks.